opendatacube/datacube-core/docs/ops/config.rst

 Configuration Files
 ===================

-See also :ref:`Create Configuration File` for the datacube config file.
+See also :ref:`create-configuration-file` for the datacube config file.

 .. _product-doc: